 Allentown is a larger medium-sized city located in the state of Pennsylvania.
-With a population of 120,207 people and 37 constituent neighborhoods, Allentown is the third largest community in Pennsylvania.
-Much of the housing stock in Allentown was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 120,443 people and 37 constituent neighborhoods, Allentown is the third largest community in Pennsylvania.
+Allentown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Allentown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Allentown is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Allentown who work in office and administrative support (16.06%), sales jobs (9.37%), and food service (7.12%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Allentown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Allentown is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Allentown who work in office and administrative support (16.12%), sales jobs (8.69%), and food service (6.64%).

 A lot of people in Allentown take the bus for their daily commute.
 For the size of the city, the number of people who use public transportation is quite high.
 For many people in Allentown, this fills their need for low-cost transportation.

-The per capita income in Allentown in 2010 was $18,041, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,164 for a family of four.
+The per capita income in Allentown in 2010 was $18,380, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $73,520 for a family of four.
 However, Allentown contains both very wealthy and poor people as well.

 The most common language spoken in Allentown is English.
 Other important languages spoken here include Spanish and Arabic.